 Originally posted on my Twitter in Indonesian ππ» Link to thread

-Last Tuesday, I was invited to share to the eFishery product team.
-And they specifically requested to discuss about "what is the difference between designing/working in Indonesia and in Japan".
+Last Tuesday, I was invited to share with the eFishery product team.
+And they specifically requested to discuss "what is the difference between designing/working in Indonesia and in Japan".
 Finally sharing about it based on half a year here.

-I try to summarize here the contents of last Tuesday sharing session
+I try to summarize here the contents of last Tuesday's sharing session

 Different cultures, different habits, different values, etc. It's all about how we communicate with our users.
 It's important to have frequent conversations, interviews, and information sharing to really understand their habits.
 Especially for designers who come from different cultures with their users.